Tokyo Highway Battle

-Tokyo Highway Battle is a video game developed by Genki and published by Jaleco in 1996 for the PlayStation and Sega Saturn.
-It was released in Japan as Shutokou Battle: Drift King for the Playstation, and Drift King: Shutokou Battle '97 for the Sega Saturn.
+Tokyo Highway Battle is a 1996 racing video game developed by Genki for the PlayStation and Sega Saturn.
+It was released in Japan as Shutokou Battle: Drift King for the PlayStation, and Shutokō Battle '97 for the Saturn.
 The game is part of the Shutokou Battle franchise.

 Gameplay

 Tokyo Highway Battle is a game in which players race around three tracks on the highways of Tokyo.

 Reception

 Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated that "Tokyo Highway Battle doesn't rank up there with the best of them, but it isn't far behind."